Southwest Smoked White Fish

 - fresh chopped cilantro

-- Spray the filets with a little olive oil and then rub on the seasonings, making sure the top and bottom are covered.
-Spray the filets one final time before adding to the grill.
+Spray the filets with a little olive oil and then rub on the seasonings, making sure the top and bottom are covered.
+Also, spray the filets one final time before adding to the grill.